dharmit/syscalls/src/cat-filename.md

 A successful call this time, unlike the previous erroneous call.

 This call sets the value of 64-bit base for FS register to `0x7f390c068740`.
 I'm not entirely sure what that means.
-This goes deeper than I am trying to dive into in this book.
+This goes deeper than I am trying to dive into.
 Yet, I spent a good amount of time trying to understand the FS and GS registers.
-My takeaway at the moment is that they are segment registers, and that FS is used for [Thread Local Storage](https://www.kernel.org/doc/html/latest/x86/x86_64/fsgs.html#common-fs-and-gs-usage).
+My takeaway, at the moment, is that they are segment registers, and that FS is used for [Thread Local Storage](https://www.kernel.org/doc/html/latest/x86/x86_64/fsgs.html#common-fs-and-gs-usage).

 So, here, it seems to be used to store an address into the FS register.
 Maybe it's storing the value that's stored